Rolodophone/nea/report/report.md

-comp.HPComp                                |Entities with an [HPComp] can take damage and have a finite number of health points. comp.InfoComp                              |Stores basic information about an entity that is useful for game logic or debugging. comp.ScoreComp                             |The score entity has a [ScoreComp] so it can store the current score. comp.TextComp                              |Entities with a [TextComp] can specify some text that will be drawn on the screen. comp.TransformComp                         |Entities with a [TransformComp] have a size and position in the game world. event.GameEvent                            |An event that can be triggered and responded to.
-Each event type can store its own data. event.GameEventManager                     |Enables listening to and triggering [GameEvent]s. screen.ComboKingScreen                     |Common code for all screens. screen.GameOverScreen                      |The screen that's showing just after the player has run out of HP. screen.GameScreen                          |The screen that's showing when the game is being played. screen.MainMenuScreen                      |The screen that's showing when the user is in the main menu. sys.ActionSys                              |Acts on entities according to their current action as specified by their [ActionComp]. sys.AISys                                  |Chooses an action for each entity based on the current game state and the rules specified by the entity's [AIComp]. sys.AnimationSys                           |Sets entities' textures according to the rules specified by their [AnimationComp].
+comp.HPComp                                |Entities with an [HPComp] can take damage and have a finite number of health points. comp.InfoComp                              |Stores basic information about an entity that is useful for game logic or debugging. comp.ScoreComp                             |The score entity has a [ScoreComp] so it can store the current score. comp.SliderComp														 |Used by UI elements that slide between different values. comp.TextComp                              |Entities with a [TextComp] can specify some text that will be drawn on the screen. comp.TransformComp                         |Entities with a [TransformComp] have a size and position in the game world. event.GameEvent                            |An event that can be triggered and responded to.
+Each event type can store its own data. event.GameEventManager                     |Enables listening to and triggering [GameEvent]s. screen.ComboKingScreen                     |Base class for all [KtxScreen]s in the game. screen.GameOverScreen                      |The screen that's showing just after the player has run out of HP. screen.GameScreen                          |The screen that's showing when the game is being played. screen.MenuScreen                          |The screen that's showing when the user is navigating the menus. sys.ActionSys                              |Acts on entities according to their current action as specified by their [ActionComp]. sys.AISys                                  |Chooses an action for each entity based on the current game state and the rules specified by the entity's [AIComp]. sys.AnimationSys                           |Sets entities' textures according to the rules specified by their [AnimationComp].